Spending a Week in Istanbul (Things I’m Thinking About)

 We took a red-eye flight from Salt Lake to JFK and there we got on Turkish Airlines to fly to Istanbul.
 Turkish Airlines is pretty amazing, with so many amenities that U.S. airlines don’t offer like food, (with a menu!), a warm cloth to wash your face and hands when you board, and a little packet with everything a traveler could possibly want like headphones, earplugs, a sleep mask, socks, and slippers!
 When we got to Istanbul the airport was packed, so we were glad the travel agent had someone waiting for us.

-In Istanbul Donna and I stayed at The President Hotel, in a great location just across from the Grand Bazaar and in close walking distance to many of the historic spots.
+In Istanbul Donna and I stayed in a great location just across from the Grand Bazaar and in close walking distance to many of the historic spots.
 (Thanks to my friend Celina Shearer from Morris Murdock Travel who helped us with all the travel arrangements!)
 Our first day there we walked around noticing men everywhere moving merchandise with hand carts, lots of shops featuring Turkish Delight, the Turkish bagel-like round bread called Simit that’s sold on the street, and cart vendors everywhere selling corn and chestnuts.

 The views from the roof of our hotel were quite spectacular, and of course they had a nice restaurant on top of the hotel to make the most of it.
-We had dinner there that first night and the cold green beans and stuffed peppers with olive oil that we had for an appetizer was one of my favorite dishes in Turkey.
+We had dinner there that first night and the cold green beans and stuffed peppers with olive oil that we had for an appetizer was one of my favorite dishes in Turkey.;

 On our next day I realized how nice it is to know other food bloggers in the country you’re visiting, because back when I first mentioned on social media that I was going to Turkey, Zerrin from Give Recipe and Ilke from Ilke’s Kitchen offered to show us around for a day!
 We were joined by Zerrin’s husband Yusuf, who takes the lovely photos on Give Recipe.
 (Above from left is Ilke, Yusuf, me, Zerrin, and Donna.
 If you want to see more photos of us with Zerrin, check out Zerrin’s post about our day in Istanbul on Give Recipe.)